BCBSMT Making It Easier to Transfer Members to Post-Acute Care

 - In-network consistent with the member’s plan (e.g. a PPO member could be transferred to an in-network PPO facility)

 - Medically appropriate for the member and medically necessary

 The receiving facility should notify us within two business days.
 Once our member is transferred, our standard utilization management processes will apply as described in more detail below.

 After the post-acute care facility notifies us, our utilization management care manager will not review the admission for medical necessity.
 They will work with the post-acute care facility to:

-- Approve the admission without records for seven days
+- Approve the admission without records for the first two days

 - Manage the ongoing stay for concurrent review

 - Work with the facility for discharge planning